karakun/karakun.github.io/_posts/2025-02-25-java-enterprise.md

     reduces the potential for errors.
 [JEP 409: Sealed Classes](https://openjdk.org/jeps/409)

--   **Pattern matching**, facilitates the streamlining of type checking and casting operations, thereby enhancing the clarity and readability of the code in question.
+-   **Pattern matching** facilitates the streamlining of type-checking and casting operations, thereby enhancing the clarity and readability of the code in question.
 This feature enables the user to ascertain whether an object is an instance of a particular class